 Witty scribes put the pun back in pundit

 DERRY, N.H.—What’s the price of milk, and a dozen large eggs?
-And shouldn’t an “outsider” hopeful be able to tell you?
+And shouldn’t “outsiders” be able to tell you?

 To USA Today’s Judy Keen and Joe Urschel, it was news when Lamar Alexander couldn’t answer these questions.
 They filed page-one reports from New Hampshire this week that had candidates scrambling for cover.

 Reporters love the old-fashioned price-of-milk-and-eggs story because it involves information so simple that even they can explain it.
-And it gives talented word-smiths like Keen and Urschel a chance to showcase their grocery-based punning.
+It gives talented word-smiths like Keen and Urschel a chance to showcase their grocery-based punning.

 On Wednesday, Keen milked the story for all it was worth, leaving the hapless ex-governor with egg on his face.
 When the hard-boiled Urschel followed up the next day, Alexander must have felt drawn and quart-ered!

 The next hapless hopeful to be knocked “over easy” was the bumbling ex-front runner, Steve Forbes.
-Ironically, Forbes would be rendered a real Grade A foil by his collection of priceless Faberge eggs.
+Ironically, Forbes would be rendered a Grade A foil by his collection of Faberge eggs.

-Straight-faced reporters asked the whipping-boy Forbes what he thought a dozen large eggs might be running.
+Straight-faced reporters asked the whipping-boy Forbes what a dozen large eggs might be running.
 He priced the twelve “eggs” around six million dollars.
 His high-priced campaign was now toast.

 Others would handle the questioning better, made aware of the mayhem out on the trail.
 Pat Buchanan received short-wave reports from the nation’s storm cellars describing the cost of survivalist rations.
 And Morry Taylor punished scribes with long-winded raps on the cost of a good set of tires.

-But the press corps had worked its time-honored magic, forcing recalcitrant hopefuls to get back on the issues.
+But the press corps had worked its time-honored magic, forcing the hopefuls to speak on the issues.
 For this wasn’t some silly straw poll, after all.
 This was New Hampshire—the cream of the crop!